 We opened the first week by learning about other Christian traditions, their beginnings and current direction.
 In the second week, we explored the journey of ecumenical dialogue with specific Christian traditions since Vatican II.
 In the third week, we explored our interreligious relationships.
 The course was led by Fr.
 Jim Loughran of the Franciscans of the Atonement.
 He was supported by other guest lecturers who specialised in their respective areas.
 It was a blessing to sit amidst Christians from Methodist, United Reformed, African American Baptist, Lutheran, Ukrainian Greek Catholic and Anglican traditions as well as those of Jewish faith.
 The varied group hailed from various countries and was a mix of students, pastors and leaders within their respective contexts.
 Studying and socialising with such a diverse group was a blessing.
 The Eternal City provided a beautiful backdrop for nurturing great friendships.
 Our afternoons were occupied with tours to the various basilicas, the Jewish synagogue, the Islamic centre and mosque, the Dicastery of Christian Unity and Interreligious Dialogue, the Roman Ghetto and attending Holy Mass with the Holy Father for the feast of St. Peter and Paul, which I came know is the ‘birthday’ of Rome as well.

 While the classes opened a space for important questions to be asked, what strengthened our bonds even more so was the ecumenism of food that occurred during lunch and dinner.
-We could freely ask probing questions to one another, which broadened and clarified any gaps in our knowledge of the other.
+We could freely ask probing questions to one another, which broadened our understanding and clarified any gaps in our knowledge of the other.
 I realised that this open and willing sharing of our traditions is the essence of dialogue that we were being taught during the course.
 Good teaching paired with good food and even better people enriched my learning experience.

 Humbled to face my ignorance